bowman2001/perplexdoc/content/doc/extended/footnotes/index.md

 Footnotes are placed at the bottom of the page.
 They are best suited for technical information, which is not important for the intended meaning of the text.
 {.p-lead} <!--more-->

-Footnotes are indispensable for scientific documents or more rigorous essays etc. They reference sources or elaborate some details.
-But they distract the reader, because he has to jump to the end of the page to read them and jump back to continue.
-As a less distracting alternative, _Perplex_ additionally offers a [side-note][sidenote].
-It’s placed in the marginal column besides the main text on larger screens or is inserted as expandable box on smaller screens.
+Footnotes are indispensable for scientific documents or more rigorous essays.
+They reference sources or elaborate on details.
+Because they are placed at the end of the content, the footnote marker contains a link allowing to jump to the note.
+And the note contains a link back to the marker.

+{{< sidenote up=4 >}}
+To jump back and forth between the text and footnotes is distracting. _Perplex_ additionally offers a [side-note]({{< relref "side-note" >}}) like this one as an alternative placed nearby for more important content.
+On larger screens, it’s placed in the marginal column besides the main text.
+On mobile screens it’s inserted as an (expandable) box.
+{{< /sidenote >}}
 ## Syntax

 A Footnote consists of a *marker* and a separate *reference* below.